LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 &lt;/body&gt;</code>
 </pre>

-The files referred to here are held at code.jquery.com.
-These could be downloaded and included as part of the project code, but there are advantages to using externally hosted versions:
+The files referred to here are held at **code.jquery.com**.
+These could be downloaded and included as part of the project folder, but there are advantages to using externally hosted versions:

-- Your users who have already used a site referencing those same JavaScript/CSS files won't need to download them again.
+- Users already having visited a site referencing those same JavaScript/CSS files won't need to download them again.
 Their browser will cache them, effectively speeding up your site and saving the user time and data usage.
 - The files are hosted on web servers where performance is optimised, likely faster than your web server.
 - Less file space is used on your web server and less cost to your bandwidth allowances.